 Housing costs in Holtsville are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

 Unlike some towns, Holtsville isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Holtsville are a mix of both white- and blue-collar jobs.
-Overall, Holtsville is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Holtsville who work in office and administrative support (18.30%), sales jobs (10.19%), and management occupations (9.65%).
+Overall, Holtsville is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Holtsville who work in office and administrative support (17.98%), management occupations (10.69%), and teaching (8.69%).

 Also of interest is that Holtsville has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Holtsville citizens is substantially higher than the typical US community, as 29.62% of adults in Holtsville have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Holtsville citizens is substantially higher than the typical US community, as 30.60% of adults in Holtsville have at least a bachelor's degree.

+Holtsville is a very ethnically-diverse town.
 The people who call Holtsville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Holtsville residents report their race to be White, followed by Black or African-American.
 Holtsville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.26% of the town’s residents.
+People of Hispanic or Latino origin account for 13.45% of the town’s residents.
 Important ancestries of people in Holtsville include Irish, German, Polish, and English.

 The most common language spoken in Holtsville is English.
 Other important languages spoken here include Spanish and Italian.